Ruth Wroe, OCR Subject Advisor

 and the use of ~ to mean of the same order of magnitude as

-The student’s t-test was in legacy A Level Further Maths, but it is no longer in either Further Maths A or B. It’s mathematical content specific to A Level Biology.
-However, core maths students cover the background to the Normal distribution and hypothesis testing which will help with their understanding of the student’s t-test.
+The two-sample t-test and the paired-sample t-test were in legacy A Level Further Maths, but they are no longer in either Further Maths A or B. It’s mathematical content specific to A Level Biology.
+However, Core Maths B students cover the background to the Normal distribution and hypothesis testing which will help with their understanding of the student’s t-test.
 They will have also worked with other tests, so they will be familiar with the testing process and the use of critical values.